-En 509.15 Summary of Peak Day Report.
+En 509.15 E-30 Summary of Peak Day Report.

-- (a) Each utility shall file a report with the department through the department's electronic records filing system annually on April 1st summarizing the previous winter period peak day operating statistics. - (b) Quantities of gas shall be reported as measured in therms.
+(a) Each utility shall file department "Form E-30, Summary of Peak Day Report," dated October 2023 with the department through the department's electronic records filing system annually on April 1st summarizing the previous winter period peak day operating statistics.

+(b) Quantities of gas shall be reported as measured in therms.

-- (c) The report shall contain the following information: - (1) A caption identifying the report as "Summary of Peak Day Report" along with the name of the utility filing the report; - (2) The gas demand for firm sales, interruptible sales, firm transportation, interruptible transportation and any other sendout; - (3) The gas demand for non-daily metered interruptible transportation rate classes based on an estimate of the daily supply nomination requirements, or best estimate; - (4) The gas supply of purchased pipeline natural gas, underground storage gas, propane air production gas, LNG produced gas, third party gas transported for unbundled transportation customers, and any other gas supply used to meet peak day demand; - (5) The actual or effective base 65 degrees Fahrenheit degree day total measured on that day including the source and geographic location; Edit.
-Insert a comma. - (6) The date and day of the week of the peak day occurrence; - (7) A statement as to whether the peak day sendout was a new record for the utility; and - (8) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature.
+(c) The report shall contain the following information:

+(1) A caption identifying the report as "Summary of Peak Day Report" along with the name of the utility filing the report;

+(2) The gas demand for firm sales, interruptible sales, firm transportation, interruptible transportation and any other sendout;

+(3) The gas demand for non-daily metered interruptible transportation rate classes based on an estimate of the daily supply nomination requirements, or best estimate;

+(4) The gas supply of purchased pipeline natural gas, underground storage gas, propane air production gas, LNG produced gas, third party gas transported for unbundled transportation customers, and any other gas supply used to meet peak day demand;

+(5) The actual or effective base 65 degrees Fahrenheit degree day total measured on that day including the source and geographic location;

+(6) The date and day of the week of the peak day occurrence;

+(7) A statement as to whether the peak day sendout was a new record for the utility; and

+(8) The signature, full name, and title of the utility employee who supervised the preparation of the report, and date of signature.

-En 509.16 Forecast of Upcoming Winter Period Design Day Report
+En 509.16 E-31 Forecast of Upcoming Winter Period Design Day Report.